ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 By default, the filter is empty and thus the agent will discover all published API.

-As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the API level in API Manager to help the agent remember what is already published.

 The binary agent can run in the following modes:

 * With a yaml configuration file having the same name as the agent binary - `discovery_agent.yml`: